-Based on our independent external review, the Offered Bonds conform, in all material respects, with the Social Bond Principles (2021) and are in complete alignment with three eligible Social Project categories: Access to Essential Services, Affordable Housing, and Socioeconomic Advancement and Empowerment.
-In issuing these Bonds, THDA demonstrates continued leadership and a commitment to improving affordability and access to single-family housing for minority and at-risk populations.
-With its original grant programs, commendable community outreach and Great Choice Loan Program, Kestrel views THDA as exemplary in terms of positive social impact in the US affordable housing sector.
+Based on our independent external review, the Residential Finance Program Bonds, Issue 2023-3B (Federally Taxable) (Social Bonds) are impactful, conform, in all material respects, with the Social Bond Principles (2023) and are in complete alignment with three eligible project categories: Affordable Housing, Access to Essential Services, and Socioeconomic Advancement and Empowerment.
+In issuing these bonds, THDA demonstrates continued leadership and a commitment to improving affordability and access to single-family housing for economically disadvantaged populations.

-© 2022 Kestrel 360, Inc.
+© 2023 Kestrel 360, Inc.